TranquilRock/AndroidScript/README.md

 			- Check operation end page.
 			- Chinese-character on it, replace with same resolution.
 		- PressRestore.png
-			- Check Originiums' restore page.
+			- Check Originium restore page.
 			- Need not to modify.
 		- PressRestoreMedicine.png
 			- Check Sanity restore page.
 			- Chinese-character on it, replace with same resolution.
 		- PressStartOperation.png
-			- Check Mission Start botton.
+			- Check Mission Start button.
 			- Chinese-character on it, replace with same resolution.

 - 中文